Why does cash flow matter for businesses?

-No business can afford to ignore its cash flow, but exactly why it matters can often be overlooked, with many businesses placing their focus exclusively on the profit and loss (P&L) balance sheet.
+No business can afford to ignore its cash flow, but exactly why cash flow matters can often be overlooked, with many businesses placing their focus exclusively on the profit and loss (P&L) balance sheet.

-We’d like to share some of the reasons why we believe managing cash flow is so important to businesses.
+We’d like to share some of the reasons why cash flow matters and why we believe managing cash flow is so important to businesses.
 Firstly, let’s get back to basics and establish exactly what cash flow is.

 What is cash flow?

 The clue is in the word ‘flow’.
 Simply put, cash flow is the money moving, or flowing, in and out of your business over a given period of time.
 It represents your overall financial health as a business.

 Cash inflows can be from customers who are buying your products or services, or from investments and borrowing.
 Cash outflows are your expenses, for example, wages to employees and payments to suppliers for things like equipment and materials.

 So, why does cash flow matter?
 Simply put, in order to keep your cash flow positive, you need more money inflowing than outflowing.
 It can, at times, feel like cash flow only goes one way – out!
 But it most definitely flows both ways and you should think of it as the blood running through the veins of your business.
 Your cash flow needs an ongoing health check and must be constantly circulating for your business to run successfully.